- Trending Categories

 - Fashion Studies

 - UPSC IAS Exams Notes

 - Questions and Answers

 Difference between RJ45 and RJ11.

-RJ stands for Registered Jack and is standardised network interface to connect voice and data communication equipments.
+RJ stands for Registered Jack; it is a standardized network interface to connect voice and data communication equipment.

 RJ11 is used in conventional PSTN telephone networks.
 It uses 4 pin connectors to terminate the telephone wires.
 RJ11 is a common connector to plug a telephone into wall and handset into telephone.